MicrosoftDocs/win32-pr.de-de/desktop-src/Controls/pgm-getborder.md

 ## <a name="return-value"></a>Rückgabewert

-Gibt einen int-Wert zurück, der die aktuelle Rahmengröße in Pixel enthält.
+Gibt einen INT-Wert zurück, der die aktuelle Rahmengröße in Pixel enthält.

 ## <a name="requirements"></a>Anforderungen